 Dengue held the largest segment share in 2018 owing to its increasing prevalence.
 According to data published in the WHO, around 390 million dengue infections are observed per year globally.

-Buruli ulcer is estimated to be the fastest growing segment over the forecast period owing to rising awareness of the disease.
-For instance, Global Buruli Ulcer Initiative (GBUI), a partnership initiative of WHO, Member states, donors, research & academic institutions, non-governmental organizations and others, is dedicated to raise awareness of Buruli ulcer.
+Buruli ulcer is estimated to be the fastest-growing segment over the forecast period owing to the rising awareness of the disease.
+For instance, the Global Buruli Ulcer Initiative (GBUI), a partnership initiative of WHO, Member states, donors, research & academic institutions, non-governmental organizations, and others, is dedicated to raising awareness of Buruli ulcer.

-The initiative aims to obtain commitments from policymakers, governments and donors for support & development of health systems of endemic countries and for research and control in order to improve access to early diagnosis and treatment.
+The initiative aims to obtain commitments from policymakers, governments, and donors for support & development of health systems of endemic countries and research and control to improve access to early diagnosis and treatment.

-Vaccines were estimated to witness fastest growth over the forecast period due to presence of pipeline products.
-For instance, Takeda Pharmaceutical Company Limited is developing vaccine for dengue, TAK-003 which is currently under phase III clinical trials.
-The clinical development program consists of 5 phase III trials which includes DEN-304, DEN-305, DEN-314, DEN-301, and DEN-315.
+Vaccines were estimated to witness the fastest growth over the forecast period due to the presence of pipeline products.
+For instance, Takeda Pharmaceutical Company Limited is developing a vaccine for dengue, TAK-003 which is currently under phase III clinical trials.
+The clinical development program consists of 5 phase III trials which include DEN-304, DEN-305, DEN-314, DEN-301, and DEN-315.

-In addition, Merck & Co.
-Inc., is developing a vaccine for dengue, V180, which is currently under Phase I clinical trial in the U.S. & Australia and is likely to target dengue-endemic Latin America and Asia Pacific regions.
+Besides, Merck & Co.
+Inc., is developing a vaccine for dengue, V180, which is currently under Phase I clinical trial in the U.S. & Australia and is likely to target dengue-endemic Latin America and the Asia Pacific regions.

 NTDs are endemic to around 150 countries and have affected people across the globe.
-Asia Pacific dominated the neglected tropical disease treatment market in 2018 and is expected to contribute around 31% of the revenue share.
-High prevalence of NTDs in the region, continuous increase in the GDP rate, and presence of a huge target population is anticipated to support the market growth.
+The Asia Pacific dominated the neglected tropical disease treatment market in 2018 and is expected to contribute around 31% of the revenue share.
+High prevalence of NTDs in the region, continuous increase in the GDP rate, and the presence of a huge target population are anticipated to support the market growth.

-MEA held the second largest regional share in 2018 owing to increasing burden of neglected tropical diseases in this region.
-According to the statistics published in the Uniting to Combat NTDs in 2017, more than 600 million people are affected with NTDs in Africa.
+MEA held the second-largest regional share in 2018 owing to the increasing burden of neglected tropical diseases in this region.
+According to the statistics published in the Uniting to Combat NTDs in 2017, more than 600 million people are affected by NTDs in Africa.